 During his tenure at KXII, Tom and the weather team became the first broadcast meteorologists to use a local Doppler radar on air.

 Tom is happily married.
 He and his lovely wife are proud parents of two beautiful teenage girls.
-When Tom is not forecasting the weather, he enjoys spending time with his family. firstname.lastname@example.org
+When Tom is not forecasting the weather, he enjoys riding his bicycle across Texoma and spending time with his family. email@example.com

 Steve LaNore is KXII’s Chief Meteorologist.
 Weather has always been Steve’s hobby, and one of his passions.
 When he was three years old, it meant running out into the rain to watch the lightning (not a good idea…his mom didn’t like it either!).
 When he was 10, it meant tracking hurricanes on 3x5 index cards (way before the Internet came along).
 Now, it’s shown by his enthusiasm and dedication within a very challenging profession.